| |

 Another lovely stop on the return trip is Hobart’s Royal Botanical Gardens.
 It’s on the Tasman Highway about 3 kilometres before Hobart.
 The Botanical Gardens make a lovely day trip in Hobart and you can catch a bus there if you don’t have a car.

-If you don’t have your own transport you can book a day tour to Mount Field National Park.
-It includes all the highlights of this Hobart day trip.
+If you don’t have your own transport, book a day tour to Mount Field National Park.
+This tour includes all the highlights of this Hobart day trip to Mount Field.

 4. Bruny Island